This easy Flan Recipe makes a great and quick dessert for a scrumptious grand finale of a dinner with friends or family.

 - In a medium saucepan over medium-low heat, melt sugar until liquefied and golden in color.

-- Carefully pour hot syrup into little flan molds(ramekins) or(the pie dish), turning each mold to evenly coat the bottom and sides.
+- Carefully pour hot syrup into the baking pan or ramekins, if you use, turning each mold to coat the bottom and sides evenly.
 Set aside.

 - Bake until centers of flans are gently set, about 40 minutes.

 - Transfer flans to rack and cool.
 Chill until cold, about 2 hours.
 Cover and chill overnight in the refrigerator.